All Episodes

 I mean, you can indict a ham sandwich.

-I mean, this is uh as I understand it, this was put in uh a grand jury that where Donald Trump got four percent of the vote.
+I mean, this is, as I understand it, this was put in a grand jury where Donald Trump got 4% of the vote.

 And, you know, on top of that, I mean, the defense never gets an opportunity to present a thing to the grand jury.

-So all of that is gonna come into play.
+So all of that is going to come into play.

-But I think the thing that stands out the most to me is it's not the president, it's not the campaign.
+But I think the thing that stands out the most to me is it's not the president.

 Right.

-Well, I'd like to I'd like to see a real honest investigation into potential false statements by Clinton campaign officials about the origin of this dossier, uh about who paid for the dossier.
+Well, I'd like to see a real honest investigation into potential false statements by Clinton campaign officials about the origin of this dossier, about who paid for the dossier.

 I mean, we need the bank records.

-I mean you you find the the reason they were able to charge Manafort is that they got his bank records.
+I mean, okay, you find the reason they were able to charge Manafort is that they got his bank records.

 They subpoenaed the bank records and it showed probable cause.

-They got the bank record and they got the wire transfer records, and so they were able to uh indict him.
+They got the bank records and they got the wire transfer records.

-Uh now, where are the bank records for fusion GPS?
+Now, where are the bank records for Fusion GPS?

 Who paid for what one?

-I think we need a separate coun a special counsel to investigate the special counsel, perhaps.
+I think we need a special counsel to investigate the special counsel, perhaps.

-What do you make of uh Tony Podesta, founder of the Podesta group, stepping down from the firm that bears him and John Podesta's name after coming under investigation by Mueller and to fight Mueller's investigation?
+What do you make of Tony Podesta, founder of the Podesta Group, stepping down from the firm that bears him and John Podesta's name after coming under investigation by Mueller and to fight Mueller's investigation?

-I mean, obviously this is now taking on a whole different turn than its original purpose, which was Trump Russia collusion.
+I mean, obviously, this has now taken on a whole different turn than its original purpose, which was Trump-Russia collusion.

-It reminds me of of Weinstein stepping down from his group, you know.
+It reminds me of Weinstein stepping down from his group.

-It's just there's a cloud of of suspicion, whether or not he did anything, I don't know, but there's a cloud of suspicion and and people want him to move on, and you know, he should move on.
+You know, it's just there's a cloud of suspicion, whether or not he did anything, I don't know, but there's a cloud of suspicion, and people want him to move on, and he should move on.

 This is a predicate in your book and a point that you make in your book, because I agree with you.

-I I can't think of any one single program or policy or idea that Trump is expo espousing that that doesn't in some way reflect the values of Reagan, with maybe the exception of trade.
+I can't think of any one single program or policy or idea that Trump is espousing that doesn't in some way reflect the values of Reagan, with maybe the exception of trade.

-So Ray Reagan uh Reagan understood that trade had to be you know done smartly and and for the benefit of the American people, American worker.
+So Reagan understood that trade had to be done smartly and for the benefit of the American people, American worker.

-Um but on on the larger issue, Sean, here what what's happening, and I'm gonna talk about this tonight in the open of the show.
+But on the larger issue, Sean, what's happening, and I'm going to talk about this tonight in the open of the show.

-The the reason there's all this gnashing of teeth and wailing by by the left and by the never Trumpers, both you know, the neoconservative globalist uh Republicans, is they're losing power.
+The reason there's all this gnashing of teeth and wailing by the left and by the never-Trumpers, the neoconservative, globalist Republicans, is they're losing power.

 And it's not fun to lose power.

-I mean, when you lose power, it's it doesn't feel good.
+I mean, when you lose power, it doesn't feel good.

-But this is uh this is a natural interplay that that happens in a representative democracy.
+But this is a natural interplay that happens in a representative democracy.

 They went way too far.